boazbk/tcs/lec_14_PvsNP.md

 In short, the answer is _No_.
 For example, suppose that we are trying to decide between the "3SAT is easy" conjecture (there is an $10^6n$ time algorithm for 3SAT) and the "3SAT is hard" conjecture (for every $n$, any NAND-CIRC program that solves $n$ variable 3SAT takes $2^{10^{-6}n}$ lines).
 Then, since for  $n = 10^8$, $2^{10^{-6}n} > 10^6 n$, this boils down to the finite question of deciding whether or not there is a $10^{13}$-line NAND-CIRC program deciding 3SAT on formulas with $10^8$ variables.
 If there is such a program then there is a finite proof of its existence, namely the approximately 1TB file describing the program, and for which the verification is the (finite in principle though infeasible in practice) process of checking that it succeeds on all inputs.^[This inefficiency is not necessarily inherent.
-Later in this course we may discuss results in program-checking, interactive proofs, and average-case complexity, that can be used for efficient verification of proofs of related statements.
+Results in _program-checking_, _interactive proofs_, and _average-case complexity_ can be used for efficient verification of proofs of related statements.
 In contrast, the inefficiency of verifying _failure_ of all programs could well be inherent.]
 If there isn't such a program, then there is also a finite proof of that, though any such proof would take longer since we would need to enumerate over all _programs_ as well.
 Ultimately, since it boils down to a finite statement about bits and numbers; either the statement or its negation must follow from the standard axioms of arithmetic in a finite number of arithmetic steps.
 Thus, we cannot justify our ignorance in distinguishing between the "3SAT easy" and "3SAT hard" cases by claiming that this might be an inherently ill-defined question.